 If you have baked-on or stuck-on food in a pot or pan, place an unused non-woven polyester dryer sheet in the pan and fill it with hot water.
 Allow the pan to soak overnight.
 The silicone coating on the dryer sheet will help soften the food.
 The next morning, use the dryer sheet to wipe away the food.
 The slight texture of the polyester woven sheet will remove the traces of food and won't harm the finish of non-stick surfaces.

 Finish the task by washing the pot or pan with dishwashing detergent and hot water to remove any remaining residue.

 Calm Your Pet During a Storm

 Rubbing your pet's coat with an unscented, plant-based dryer sheet will help calm him during electrical storms by reducing static electricity that can cause his hair to stand on end.
-Since most animals lick their own fur, stay away from dryer sheets that contain ingredients that can be toxic to your pet.Continue to 4 of 17 below.
+Since most animals lick their own fur, stay away from dryer sheets that contain ingredients that can be toxic to your pet and stick to unscented dryer sheets.